whitelisthackers/wosind/readme.md

         (4) using external service from https://api.macvendors.com
         (5) using external service from https://crt.sh
         (6) using external service fromhttps://geoip.maxmind.com
+        (7) using external service from https://api.iptoasn.com
+        (8) using external service from https://www.spamhaus.org/dbl/

 Enter the number own the test you want perform